bacionejs/stuff/README.md

 After pasting the content of https://js13kgames.com/2024/games into page.txt, the scripts below perform some tasks:
-- Gets games from github
+- Gets games from github (only some, see todo)
 - Unzips games
-- Unrolls roadroller
+- Unrolls roadroller (only some, see todo)
-- Extracts data to be used by thinky.js
+- Extracts data to be used by thinky.js (only some, see limitations)

 ### `git.sh`
 ```bash